rkishore/shelf_on_rails/README.markdown

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails front-end for shelf
-*** ATUL MODIFIED THIS FOR TESTING ***

-This is the sample application for
+Built by learning from:
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).